q0r3y/q0r3y.github.io/_posts/blogs/2024-11-17-protonvpn-dns-pool-removal.md

 postPath: 2024-11-17-protonvpn-dns-pool-removal
 previewImage: protonvpn_announcement.png
 containsCode: true
-description: Learn how to fix the 'us.protonvpn.net' DNS pool removal issue with this simple workaround, and restore stable internet connectivity with ProtonVPN.
+description: Learn how to fix the 'us.protonvpn.net' DNS pool removal issue with this simple workaround, and setup pfSense to rotate random OpenVPN IP addresses.
 ---

 <figure>